-Your allozyme paper is due at 12:30 p.m. on Thursday, November 30.
-You must turn in a printed version and you must also e-mail the paper to me.
+Your allozyme paper is due by 7 p.m. on Thursday, November 30.
+You must turn in a printed version at my office (322 Wolf) and you must also e-mail the paper to me.
+If I'm not in my office, slide your paper under my door.
 If you have printer problems, etc. and can't turn in the print version on time, your lateness penalty will depend on when you send the e-mail.
 A minimum of 1 point will be deducted if you turn it in late, with the penalty increasing by 0.1 point for each additional hour.
 The file can be in any format (Word, OpenOffice, Pages, pdf, plain text, etc.), and the name of the file must include your name (such as "JaneStudent allozymes.doc").
 I will save the files in case someone in next year's class expands upon your project.

 Your paper should contain the following:

 The title of your paper should summarize the results, not just say what the paper was about.
 "Frequency of white cats in different areas of Philadelphia" would not be a good title.
 "Greater frequency of white cats in wealthier parts of Philadelphia" would be much better.
 As you look through the reference lists of papers, notice which titles give you a clear idea of whether you need to read the paper, and which titles are frustratingly vague.
 Try not to make yours frustratingly vague.